wp-plugins/ultimate-under-construction/readme.txt

 * Fixed errors caused not variables not being set.
 * Removed meta tags/header information when Under Construction page is not active.
 * Preparing for WordPress 4.0
+= 1.6 =
+* Testing up to WordPress 4.1
+* Front end Tidy-up (including Thumbnail)
+* FlipClock no longer sticks to UTC.

 == Upgrade Notice ==
-Making sure every feature works in Wordpress 3.9 and tidying up a few images where needed
+Making sure every feature works in Wordpress 4.1 and tidying up a few images where needed

 == Frequently Asked Questions ==